Machine-learning-assisted Blending of Data-Driven Turbulence Models: Introduction

-On the other hand some authors have proposed an internal blending of models.
-For instance, \cite{matai2019zonal} and \cite{lozano2023machine} have proposed training classifiers alongside data-driven models, to recognize regions where the flow is similar to the conditions seen at training.
+On the other hand, some authors have proposed internal model blending strategies, which consist of first combining a set of alternative turbulence models and then propagating the mixture through the mean flow equations.
+For instance, \cite{matai2019zonal} and \cite{lozano2023machine} have trained classifiers alongside data-driven models, to identify regions where the flow is similar to the conditions seen at training.
 Ref. \cite{ho2024probabilistic} has proposed an internal model mixture using the posterior variances of stochastic data-driven models (represented as Gaussian processes) to build the weights.
+It is worth noting that several well-established turbulence models in the literature also use heuristic blending functions to activate certain terms in specific flow regions.
+One the best known examples is the $k-\omega$ SST model, which was originally developed as a mixture of the $k-\epsilon$ and $k-\omega$ models \cite{menter1992improved}.

-In this work, we build of the space-dependent model aggregation (XMA) approach initially proposed in \cite{de2023space}, and further developed in \cite{cherroud2023space}, and we propose a strategy for blending a set of flow-specific data-driven turbulence model corrections, or "experts", using weighting functions trained across several flow cases.
-The blended data-driven corrections are then applied to a baseline model and propagated through the RANS equations, to predict the QoIs.
-Because the predictions are solutions to the RANS equations under the blended data-driven model, they satisfy the conservation properties.
-Additionally, a single simulation is now necessary to formulate predictions.
-As a downside, the information about the predictive uncertainty is lost.
+In this work, we build on the space-dependent model aggregation (XMA) approach initially proposed in \cite{de2023space} for mixing the predictions of a set of competing turbulence models, selected among some popular models from the literature.
+The methodology has been further developed in \cite{cherroud2025space}, where the XMA has been used to aggregate the solutions of a set of data-driven turbulence models trained on selected flow classes.
+Here, we propose to use XMA for internally blending a set of flow-specific data-driven turbulence model corrections, or "experts".
+Like in external XMA, we use weighting functions trained across several flow cases.
+The blended data-driven corrections are then applied to a baseline model and propagated altogether through the RANS equations to predict a new flow.
+Because the resulting flow fields are obtained as solutions of the RANS equations supplemented with the blended data-driven model, they satisfy the conservation principles.
+Furthermore, since a single simulation is now necessary to formulate predictions, the computational cost of the internal blending method is reduced compared to external XMA.
+As a downside, the proposed approach does not deliver estimates of the predictive uncertainty as naturally as the external model aggregation.
+The workflows in Figure \ref{fig:ext} and Figure \ref{fig:int} illustrate the difference between the external model aggregation and the present internal model blending.